ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

     a.
 Using the Traefik and Portainer dashboards help a LOT during the troubleshooting process

     b.
 If you're getting a `404 not found` error, this is likely due to the `authentik-proxy` containers not working, running, or not being configured correctly.
 Check Portainer.
-If you just configured a new application output, wait a couple more minutes.
+If you just configured a new application outpost, wait a couple more minutes, but it should show in Portainer as well.

     c.
 If you're getting a `500` server error, this is possibly due to having duplicate Traefik routes for the same host rules, check Traefik logs and/or Portainer logs for the correct `authentik-proxy` container.